Toll Free:

 Configuration Testing: Example Test Cases

 Let’s illustrate this with an example involving configuration testing a Desktop Application.
-Consider a 3-tier Desktop application developed using Asp.Net, consisting of the following components:
+Software testing company consider a 3-tier Desktop application developed using Asp.Net, consisting of the following components:

 Software Testing Company India must test the code crossing different client-server-database platforms to obtain the required functionality.
 Here are some sample test cases for configuration testing: